 If this happened on my team, I would take the person to one side (if the circumstances allowed for it) and sensitively inform them of my concerns.
 I wouldn’t be harsh or rude about it, as I understand that people can get tired or underperform.
 Instead, I would try to find a solution, and if possible offer said person assistance until they can get up to speed.

 Pass the Police Officer Application Form

-If you’re applying for the police, then we’ve got more tips available.
+If you need more police application form help, then we’ve got more tips available.
 Our fantastic Police Application form guide has the perfect combination of tips, strategies and sample responses, to help you impress the assessors.
 So, pick up your copy today!